 Michigan State holds off Duke to reach Final Four as Auburn knocks off Kentucky

-Kenny Goins hit a three-pointer with 34.3 seconds remaining as Michigan State overcame a 24-point, 14-rebound performance by Zion Williamson to defeat top-seeded Duke, 68-67, in the East Regional Final Sunday evening in Washington D.C.
+Kenny Goins hit a three-pointer with 34.3 seconds remaining as Michigan State overcame a 24-point, 14-rebound performance by Zion Williamson to defeat top overall seed Duke, 68-67, in the East Regional Final Sunday evening in Washington, D.C.

+R.J.
+Barrett, one of Duke's three phenomenal freshmen, had a chance to tie the game with 5.2 seconds to go, but made only one of two free throws after Goins' clutch shot put MSU up 68-66.
+Cassius Winston, Michigan State's star man with 20 points and 10 assists, was able to dribble out the clock after receiving the ensuing inbounds pass and send the Spartans to Minneapolis.

+Michigan State will play Texas Tech in one national semifinal on Saturday, while Virginia will matchup with Auburn in the other semifinal.

+The Spartans made their first Final Four since 2015 with the win, while Duke fell in the Elite Eight for the second year in a row.
+Spartans head coach Tom Izzo, who will take part in his eighth Final Four, beat Duke head coach Mike Krzyzewski for just the second time in 13 meetings and the second time in seven NCAA Tournament games.

-In a weekend filled with classic Elite Eight games, the very best was saved for last as the top two seeds in the East Region -- helmed by two legendary coaches -- traded blows all game long.
+In a weekend filled with classic games, the very best was saved for last as the top two seeds in the East Region -- helmed by two legendary coaches -- traded blows all game long.
+In the end, the Blue Devils' luck in close games -- which had seen them eke out wins over Central Florida in the second round and Virginia Tech in the Sweet 16 -- just ran out.

+Izzo had to navigate foul trouble to big man Xavier Tillman, who was essential in guarding Williamson and factoring in on the offensive end.
+Tillman played 29 minutes and scored 19 points on 8 of 12 shooting and added nine rebounds.

+Duke appeared to have taken control of the game late in the first half when they ripped off a 12-0 run to take a 30-21 lead on a Barrett three-pointer with 5:24 remaining.
+But just 30 seconds later, Williamson picked up his second foul and was sent to the bench by Krzyzewski.
+That seemed to spark the Spartans, who scored the final 13 points of the first half to take a 34-30 lead at the break.
+An Aaron Henry dunk on the first possession of the second half, assisted by Winston, stretched the run to 15-0 before Williamson stopped the skid with a jumper.

 Earlier Sunday, Auburn defied the odds to knock off blue-blood Kentucky in overtime, 77-71, in Sunday's Midwest Regional Final in Kansas City.